-(R20D1584) COMPUTATIONAL DYNAMICS LABORATORY
+(R24D1584) COMPUTATIONAL DYNAMICS LABORATORY

-- To analyze and study the incompressible internal laminar flow of a fluid in a 3D pipe. - To study the incompressible turbulent flow of a fluid in a 3D pipe. - To visualize the pressure distribution over a pipe at different velocities. - To visualize the shock wave boundary layer intersection over a flat plate and plot the velocity profile. - To visualize the flow through convergent divergent nozzle and calculate the flow properties are different velocities.
+- To analyze and study the incompressible internal laminar flow of a fluid in a 3D pipe. - To study the incompressible turbulent flow of a fluid in a 3D pipe. - To visualize the pressure distribution over a pipe at different velocities. - To visualize the shock wave boundary layer intersection over a flat plate and plot the velocity profile. - To visualize the flow through a convergent-divergent nozzle and calculate the flow properties at different velocities.